Accidents happen on the roads every day. This means there’s a need for trained collision repair technicians to help fix vehicles.

 The CRRT program allows students to train on industry-leading brands used in the workforce, including:

-After graduation, students can also get recognition of their high level of training and receive I-CAR certifications for the following:
+After graduation, students can also get recognition of their high level of training and receive I-CAR progress badges in the following areas:

 Vehicle designs continue to increase in complexity, which means there is a need for technicians who are trained to repair them.
 And while accidents are an unfortunate constant on the roads, they do bring job stability for those in the industry.

 Having skills and education can also help give you an advantage once you’re looking to advance in the field and pursue additional opportunities.6 The CRRT program at UTI can be a good place to start.
-There are many possibilities for those who are passionate and work hard!
+There are many possibilities for those who possess the skills and knowledge that UTI teaches!

 Start Your Collision Repair Training at UTI

 Two UTI campuses offer the CRRT program.
-Attend in either Long Beach, California, or Houston, Texas, to get the training you need for a career in collision repair in just 51 to 54 weeks.
-With frequent class start dates, you also have the flexibility to choose the time that’s right for you.
+Attend in either Long Beach, California, or Houston, Texas, to get the training you need for a career in collision repair in just 36 weeks.1 With frequent class start dates, you also have the flexibility to choose the time that’s right for you.

 Visit our program page to get your questions answered and start taking steps toward a career!